terminatorul/xref-tag/README.md

       After the tags file is generated, it can be used in editors / IDEs that itegrate tag files for navigationn while editing.
 The file format is text-based and rather simple, so there are tools that can generate and use a tags file for many languages.
-There is no command line access to the tags in the file by default, but if you can just search it, with Linux `grep` command for example, so to find the main function you can type: `grep ^main tags`.
+There is no command line access to the tags in the file by default, but if you can search it, with Linux `grep` command for example, so to find the main function type: `grep ^main tags`.

 - '**xref-tag.cflow**'